The Tur\'an density of tight cycles in three-uniform hypergraphs: Abstract

 The \emph{Tur\'an density} of an $r$-uniform hypergraph $\HH$, denoted $\pi(\HH)$, is the limit of the maximum density of an $n$-vertex $r$-uniform hypergraph not containing a copy of $\HH$, as $n \to \infty$.

 Denote by $\C_{\ell}$ the $3$-uniform tight cycle on $\ell$ vertices.
-Mubayi and R\"odl conjectured that the Tur\'an density of $\C_5$ is $2\sqrt{3} - 3 \approx 0.464$, and gave an ``iterated blow-up'' construction showing that this is tight.
+Mubayi and R\"odl gave an ``iterated blow-up'' construction showing that the Tur\'an density of $\C_5$ is at least $2\sqrt{3} - 3 \approx 0.464$, and this bound is conjectured to be tight.
 Their construction also does not contain $\C_{\ell}$ for larger $\ell$ not divisible by $3$, which suggests that it might be the extremal construction for these hypergraphs as well.
 Here, we determine the Tur\'an density of $\C_{\ell}$ for all large $\ell$ not divisible by $3$, showing that indeed $\pi(\C_{\ell}) = 2\sqrt{3} - 3$.
 To our knowledge, this is the first example of a Tur\'an density being determined where the extremal construction is an iterated blow-up construction.

 A key component in our proof, which may be of independent interest, is a $3$-uniform analogue of the statement ``a graph is bipartite if and only if it does not contain an odd cycle''.